crownstone/bluenet/docs/BUILD_SYSTEM.md

 If you upgrade to a new file, download it, and run `md5sum *` on the command line.
 Then update both name and hash in the `CMakeLists.txt` file.

+There are some other tools from Nordic that are convenient to use.
+However, they are optional.
+You can enable the download of `nrfconnect` by:

+    cmake .. -DDOWNLOAD_NRFCONNECT=ON
+    make

+It downloads a lot of stuff, amongst which also `nrfjprog` it it cannot find it.
+Make sure it does not lead to version conflicts.
+You can run these by:

+    make nrfconnect_core_setup
+    make nrfconnect_core

+These run in separate shells.
+The `_setup` you at least have to run once.
+After that it can do continuous rebuilds.
+You can select the tool to use from the list of apps.
+By default there are now quite a few apps there.
+The programmer can also be downloaded separately by setting the `-DDOWNLOAD_NRFCONNECT_PROGRAMMER` flag at `CMake`.

+## Patches

+There are at times patches required for the tools that are downloaded.
+They can be found in the `patch` directory.
+That directory contains a `README.md` file with general instructions and if lucky explanations of the patches.
+In general patches are generated through something like (take the mesh SDK as example):

+    diff -ruN tools/mesh_sdk tools/mesh_sdk_patched > patch/00mesh.patch

+A patch is applied in the workspace directory.

 # Configuration